simonwep/nanopop/README.md

 ## Caveats
 1. The popper-element must have `position` set to `fixed`.
-2. If there is no position available the popper-element will move to `(0|0)` on the page, you'll have to handle this edge-case manually (for example hiding it as at this point it's not fully visible anymore).
+2. If nanopop cannot find a position without clipping your popper it'll revert its `top` and `left` values - you can use css / js to handle this case.